 WEATHER & RIDING SEASON

 The trail is open all year but can be subject to heavy rain, cold temperatures and snow on elevated sections, even in summer, so appropriate clothing is vital.
+Do not attempt to Cross the Orikaka/Mackley River if it has been raining.
 All other cautions for the Old Ghost Road apply.

 GETTING HERE & AROUND